These Pork Kabobs are a healthy twist on a popular take-out recipe.

-This grilled Sweet & Sour Pork is incredibly delicious, and I love that it’s healthier while still maintaining the authentic taste of the classic and favorite Chinese take-out dish.
+This grilled Sweet & Sour Pork is incredibly delicious, and I love that it’s healthier while still maintaining the authentic taste of the classic and favorite sweet and sour Chinese take-out dish.

 I was invited to visit a few farms, meet the farmers and the pigs.
 Not only did I get to see the actual behind the scene process of raising pigs and everything that goes with it (so much more than I realized), but I got up close and personal with a few pigs, including delivering 2 little babies – an experience I never thought I’d do that was incredibly fun.